rushi-the-neural-arch/rushirajsherlocked/README.md

 🌱 I’m currently learning Vision Transformers and some SOTA approaches for Unsupervised/Semi-Supervised learning in my me-time!

-📫 How to reach me: LinkedIn would be better :) https://www.linkedin.com/in/rushirajsinhparmar/
+📫 How to reach me: LinkedIn :) https://www.linkedin.com/in/rushirajsinhparmar/

 <!--